 Therefore, they are not expected to perform as well in the fan X-ray CT as in the parallel X-ray CT.
-In contrast, GRFF \cite{tancik2020fourier} and SCOPE train neural network to learn the implicit function of the unknown CT image by computing the loss on the SV sinogram (\ie they do not manipulate image information directly).
+In contrast, GRFF \cite{tancik2020fourier} and SCOPE train MLP networks to learn the implicit function of the unknown CT image by computing the loss on the SV sinogram (\ie they do not manipulate image information directly).
 Thus, they all work well for different types of X-ray beams.
-Figure \ref{fig:com_fan_aapm} $\&$ \ref{fig:com_fan_covid19} show the qualitative results on two test samples ($\#$104 and $\#$95) from the two datasets for fan X-ray beam SVCT reconstruction of 90 views.
-We see that the four compared methods do not recover the good results.
+Fig. \ref{fig:com_parallel} shows the qualitative results on two test samples ($\#104$ and $\#95$) of the AAPM and COVID-19 datasets.
+We see that the four compared methods do not recover good results.
 The results from FBP algorithm \cite{fbp} and CoIL \cite{sun2021coil} include severe streaking artifacts, while FBPConvNet \cite{FBPConvNet} and TF U-Net \cite{han2018framing} produce the overly smooth results.
 GRFF \cite{tancik2020fourier} obtains the second-best results that lost some image details.
 Only the proposed SCOPE removes streaking artifacts greatly and preserves fine image details well.